Integrated Pie-IX BRT Project

 - FAQ, consultations and information evenings

-The Pie-IX bus rapid transit (BRT) project is a high-performance public transit service that is integrated into the reconstruction and upgrade of Pie-IX Boulevard, between the eastern areas of Laval and Montréal.
+The Pie-IX BRT is a leading, high-performance public transit project integrated into the work to rebuild and upgrade Pie-IX Boulevard between eastern Laval and Montréal.

 The Pie-IX BRT project has three components: